Your Covid Dividend

 Your Covid Dividend is a Result of the Fed Trying to Create Enough Inflation

 Money and monetary policy are more complex than most people realize.
 Some think that money-printing by the Fed will create run-away inflation.
 People talk about “Zimbabwe” and “the seventies,” fearing that double-digit inflation will return to the US and the developed world.
-That’s why the price of gold has risen so much lately:
+That’s why gold is up 20 percent this year.

 But does this make sense?
 Is gold really a hedge against inflation?
 How much inflation can we expect?